 Are you headed out on a long vacation but have limited room in your suitcase?
 Or perhaps you are traveling with children who most likely will get dirty?
 If so, then chances are that at some point during your travels, you will need to do laundry.
 Yes, laundry is far from one of the more exciting and adventurous part of travel.
-But sometimes it is necessary to do laundry while traveling!
+But sometimes it is necessary to wash clothes when traveling!
 Whether you are flying or driving, Buddy and I are sharing 4 ways to do laundry while traveling.

 Why do laundry while traveling?